-Despite major strides over the past decade, homelessness among veterans increased by 2% to 40,000, almost entirely accounted for by increases in unsheltered veterans.
+Despite major strides over the past decade, homelessness among veterans is roughly 37,000, or 8% of all homeless adults.
 Women are the fastest-growing segment of the homeless veteran population and now comprise 9% of the total.

 About 25% of those experiencing homelessness have chronic patterns of homelessness, meaning they have been homeless for more than a year or have had multiple periods of homelessness over the preceding three years.
 The great majority of those who are chronically homeless, almost 70%, are unsheltered.